daos-stack/daos/docs/user/filesystem.md

 ### Restrictions

 DFuse by default is limited to a single user.
-Access to the filesystem from other users, including root, will not be honoured.
+Access to the filesystem from other users, including root, will not be honored.
 As a consequence of this, the `chown` and `chgrp` calls are not supported.
 Hard links and special device files, except symbolic links, are not supported, nor are any ACLs beyond standard POSIX permissions.